-Oath Keepers: More militia members go on trial for seditious conspiracy
+Oath Keepers talked of guerrilla war, second trial hears

 Another seditious conspiracy trial involving members of the far-right Proud Boys, including leader Enrique Tarrio, will begin later in December.

-A number of Oath Keepers and Proud Boys have already pleaded guilty of involvement in the riot.
+A number of Oath Keepers and Proud Boys have already pleaded guilty to involvement in the riot.

 On Friday two Proud Boys, Nicholas Ochs of Hawaii and Nicholas DeCarlo of Texas, were each sentenced to four years in prison after pleading guilty to obstruction of an official proceeding.